How to Share a Tableau Dashboard with Tableau and Non-Tableau Users

 At the same time, the publishing dashboard in Tableau is limited to three options: Tableau Server, Cloud (Online), or Public.
 Whereas, you can share a Tableau dashboard/workbook in many ways.
 For example, you can save your dashboard as a Tableau Packaged Workbook (.twbx) file to your computer and share it via a cloud drive.

 Assume you have built a dashboard in Tableau Desktop and you want to share it with your teammates and other stakeholders outside of Tableau.
 Here are the options available.

-The only way to share a dashboard from Tableau Desktop with other Tableau users is to publish it to Tableau Server.
+The best way to share a dashboard from Tableau Desktop with other Tableau users is to publish it to Tableau Server or Tableau Cloud (Online).
 This will let your team view your dashboard online.

-- In Tableau Server, open the published dashboard.
+- In Tableau Server or Tableau Cloud (Online), open the published dashboard.
 You’ll find it in the Views tab.

 - On the toolbar, click the Share button, then choose the sharing option in the dialog box: